FedeIII/bayaz/README.md

 - no env monsters without details and/or translations
 - Some class skills can be piled up if you go back and forth in the browser navigation
 - Conditions for equiped items
+- When equipping a weapon from the summary screen, the correct slot is not used